Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks

-A sinusoidal lateral $F_x$ and longitudinal $F_z$ force is applied with varying amplitude with an average frequency of $0.5$ Hz as shown in \fig{fig:gru_compare}a.
-The error normalized histogram in \fig{fig:gru_compare}b was obtained over the $100$ s test.
 The GRBF ideal model has shown statistical relationships to the hardware sensor-force correlation but underestimates the force at high amplitude.
 All models showed no statistically meaningful differences in the phase delay in estimation except for 2-Axis GRU $F_z$.
 The 2-axis GRU model struggled particularly when both axes experienced significant deviation, such as at $5.7$ and $7.7$ s.
 The 3-axis GRU has handled the coupled cases better than the 2-axis GRU with the same amount of data due to additional redundant information indicating the coupling of both axes.
-The uncertainty estimation increases as the 3-axis GRU deviates significantly from the ground truth.
+The uncertainty estimation increases as the 3-axis GRU deviates from the ground truth.

 The 3-axis GRU model outperforms the ideal model, the 2-axis GRU model.
 However, the ideal model estimation was consistently closer to the ground truth around $<25$ N or $<10$ \% of the force range.
 This is potential because the lower force range dataset is more sensitive to the F/T and Hall effect sensors' initial calibration.
 In such cases, GRU requires more data to learn biases.
 In the future, adding the ideal model estimation as GRU input can enhance the training data efficiency and improve the estimation quality since the ideal model works as a warm start initial guess.
 The uncertainty estimation around zero can be potentially improved with non-uniform normalization to force learning in these regions \cite{dnn_normalize}.